-The Smiths also complete Form 8689, Allocation of Individual Income Tax to the Virgin Islands, to determine how much of their U.S. tax shown on line 53 of Form 1040 (with certain adjustments) is allocable to the Virgin Islands.
-This allocated amount is the amount the Smiths must pay to the Virgin Islands.
+The Smiths also complete Form 8689, Allocation of Individual Income Tax to the Virgin Islands, to determine how much of their U.S. tax shown on line 54 of Form 1040 (with certain adjustments) is due to the Virgin Islands.
+This is the amount the Smiths must pay to the Virgin Islands.

-The Smiths file their Form 1040, attaching Form 8689 and all other schedules, with the Internal Revenue Service Center, Philadelphia, PA 19255.
-At the same time, they send a copy of their Form 1040 with all schedules, including Form 8689, to the Virgin Islands Bureau of Internal Revenue, Lockhart Gardens No. 1-A, Charlotte Amalie, St. Thomas, U.S. Virgin Islands 00802.
+The Smiths file their Form 1040, attaching Form 8689 and all other schedules, with the

+Internal Revenue Service Center, Philadelphia, PA 19255.
+At the same time, they send a copy of their Form 1040 with all schedules, including Form 8689, to:

+Virgin Islands Bureau of Internal Revenue 9601 Estate Thomas Charlotte Amalie St. Thomas, U.S. Virgin Islands 00802

 This copy will be processed as their original Virgin Islands return.